 Barbara was born in Brazil and moved to Austria in 2009.
 Working constantly as concertmaster of the Salzburg Philharmonic Orchestra and a member of the Salzburg Chamber Soloists she is doing her Masters at the University of Music and Performing Arts in Vienna with Prof. Edward Zienkowsky since 2012.
 In 2014 she won the biggest award given to classical musicians in Brazil, the “Premio Eleazar de Carvalho” for her interpretation of the Violin concerto No.5 in A Major by W.A.
 Mozart and is regularly performing as a Soloist in Brazil.

 Natalia Binkowska was born in Warsaw and appears as a soloist and chamber-musician since a very young age.
-She moved to Vienna in 2009 and worked with the Alliance Quartet, the Avantis Quartet and the Camerata Polonia.
+She moved to Vienna in 2007 and worked with many presitgeous ensembles.
 She is being invited regularly to work in Symphony Orchestras like the Bruckner Orchestra Linz, the Breslau Philharmonic, the Baden Theatre and the Vienna Symphony Orchestra; where she was contracted for the whole autumn and winter 2015.
 Natalia appears also as a soloist, giving recitals and performing with many orchestras.

 Konstantin was born in Minsk and moved to Vienna 2008.
 Next to his studies at the Vienna Music University he was already performing regularly as a soloist with Belarussian Orchestras like the Belarussian National Symphony Orchestra, the National Chamber Orchestra and the Radio Symphony Orchestra and internationally with f.ex. the Riga Philharmonic Orchestra.
 His concerts are regularly broadcasted by TV and Radio Stations.